 - If you live outside of the US/Canada, you'll need to drain some of the whey from the cream cheese so your bars bake properly.
 The stuff at Lidl, Aldi, etc. works just as well as Philadelphia brand.
 You need to buy 1200 grams of cream cheese and squeeze out the liquid until you have 907 grams of cream cheese left.
 It's fine if it's a little more or less.

-There are no responses on “Cheesecake Pecan Pie Bars” — Be the first one!
+6 comments on “Cheesecake Pecan Pie Bars” — Add one!